OogieOrange/project-1-karate-koi/README.md

 <br>

-Why do you want to visit the site and what do you expevt from it?
+Why do you want to visit the site and what do you expect from it?

 <br>